agcyphers/xojo2markdown-public/README.md

 ## Notes Rendering
 ### Creation
-Xojo project item Notes are rendered to that item's project based on the existence of an exclamation point at the start of the note name.
+Xojo project item Notes are rendered to that item's `md` files based on the existence of an exclamation point at the start of the note name.
 For example:
 - `!About` will be rendered
 - `About` will not be rendered